 Of course that’s not why you created a business page, but it helps lend credibility to your page if it already has some “Likes”.
 Getting “Likes” is almost certainly going to require some paid advertising on Facebook.
 This is neither as difficult, or expensive as it may sound though.

 Facebook offers what is probably the most detailed and granular advertising tools for small organizations available anywhere.
 You can set your daily budget to be any size you want, even just a few dollars at first to test the waters.
 You can also set your campaign to run for a day or two, or for as long as you want.
 Facebook also allows you to target your ad to extremely precise demographics.
 Want to target only women between the ages of 35 and 49 who have expressed an interest in natural health products?
 You can do that.

-Remember, your goal here is not to “sell, sell, sell”.
+Remember, your immediate goal here is not to close sales.
 It’s simply to get the right people to visit and “Like” your Facebook page.